 I’ll also be getting an extra helping hand from a set of Procreate brushes made especially for this task.

-Psst… Design Cuts have a deal – if you buy 2 packs you get the second for 20% off!
-Why not bundle your Grid Builder brushes with the Letter Builder pack for the perfect companion set!
+Design Cuts have a special deal that if you buy 2 packs you save 20%!
+With this in mind, you could bundle your Grid Builder brushes with the Letter Builder pack for the perfect companion set!